HL7/davinci-ecdx/input/pagecontent/signatures.md

     - Use the "Subject Public Key Info"
 9. Verify Issuer, Validity Dates, Subject, and KeyUsage of the certificate,
 10. Validate the JWS using the public key or the X.509 Certificate

+#### Digital Signature Examples

+Several examples demonstrating the implementation and application of CDex Signatures are provided on the [FHIR artifacts page](artifacts.html#signature-examples)

 </div><!-- new-content -->

 ##### Step-by-Step Examples  <span class="bg-success" markdown="1">TODO: update to meet new rules </span><!-- new-content -->